 Special Interest Groups

-Special interest groups provide multidisciplinary networks for the exchange of ideas and information, steer IChemE's technical positioning on the challenges facing modern society, and forge links with partners across the scientific and engineering communities.
+Special Interest Groups (SIGs) provide multidisciplinary networks for the exchange of ideas and information, steer IChemE's technical positioning on the challenges facing modern society, and forge links with partners across the scientific and engineering communities.

-The special interest group medals were created and led by their relevant special interest groups.
-The medals recognise outstanding articles, design projects, teaching, and individuals who have made an exceptional contribution to their field.
+The medals were created and led by their relevant groups.
+They recognise outstanding articles, design projects, teaching, and individuals who have made an exceptional contribution to their field.

 Awarded by the Biochemical Engineering Special Interest Group, the Donald Medal recognises an individual for outstanding service in biochemical engineering.